-- state the name of the person to whom it is issued and (b) bear a photograph or digital image of that person and the person's signature; - state the date, if any, on which it expires; (c) - specify any conditions to which the person's approval as (d) a food safety auditor is subject; and - bear the signature of the CEO. (e)
+- (1) The CEO must provide each food safety auditor with a certificate of authority as a food safety auditor. - (2) The certificate of authority must - (a) state that it is issued under this Act; - (b) state the name of the person to whom it is issued and bear a photograph or digital image of that person and the person's signature; - (c) state the date, if any, on which it expires; - (d) specify any conditions to which the person's approval as a food safety auditor is subject; and - (e) bear the signature of the CEO.